alexa/ask-cli/docs/concepts/Smapi-Command.md

 <dl>
     <dt>-c,--catalog-id <catalog-id></dt>
-    <dd markdown="span">[REQUIRED] Unique identifier of the catalog.</dd>
+    <dd markdown="span">[REQUIRED] Provides a unique identifier of the catalog.</dd>
     <dt>--number-of-upload-parts <number-of-upload-parts></dt>
-    <dd markdown="span">[REQUIRED] The number of parts the file will be split into.
-An equal number of presigned upload urls will be generated in response to facilitate each part's upload.</dd>
+    <dd markdown="span">[REQUIRED] Provides the number of parts the file will be split into.
+An equal number of presigned upload urls are generated in response to facilitate each part's upload.</dd>
     <dt>-p, --profile <profile></dt>
     <dd markdown="span">Provides the ASK CLI profile to use.
 When you don't include this option, ASK CLI uses the default profile.</dd>
     <dt>--debug</dt>